 Seven distinct 14-3-3 proteins have been found in humans.

-In diagnosing sCJD, the sensitivity of 14-3-3 protein is 92% and its specificity is 80% 1.
-A negative 14-3-3 assay may be helpful in reducing the suspicion of sCJD.
+In diagnosing sCJD, the sensitivity of 14-3-3 protein is 92%, and its specificity is 80% 1.
+A negative 14-3-3 assay may help reduce the suspicion of sCJD.

 History and etymology